Publications and Presentations

 }

-Eurographics - Short Papers (Norrköping, Sweden, May 25-29, 2020)
+Eurographics - Short Paper (Norrköping, Sweden, May 25-29, 2020)

 Single charged particle inside a Cornell box Many charged particles with cylinders of varying refractive index.
 Rendering of our Reed reactor model.